chalup/microorm/readme.md

 MicroOrm
 ========

-A library for creating Data Access Objects from Android Cursors and converting them back into ContentValues.
+A library for creating POJOs from Android Cursors and converting them back into ContentValues.

 The following pattern is quite common: